 United Way born in Cumberland County

-In the 1950′s the Community Chest hired its first full-time professional director and the name of the organization was changed to United Services Fund.
-Known also as United Fund, the organization operated under strong business principles and the key to its fundraising success was payroll deductions.
+In the 1950’s, the Community Chest hired its first full-time professional director and the name of the organization was changed to United Services Fund.
+Known also as the United Fund, the organization operated under strong business principles and the key to its fundraising success was payroll deductions.
 Ft.
-Bragg launched its first funds drive to benefit United Fund.
-Following a national trend, the Cumberland County Chapter of the American Red Cross affiliated with United Fund.
+Bragg launched its first funds drive to benefit the United Fund.
+Following a national trend, the Cumberland County Chapter of the American Red Cross became affiliated with the United Fund.

 In the 1960’s, President John F. Kennedy signed the executive order making health and welfare agencies eligible to receive gifts from federal employees through payroll deduction.
 As a result, what is now the Combined Federal Campaign (CFC) started when three fundraising campaigns were consolidated into one.

-The 1970′s were a time of change.
-United Fund helped to establish an independent Planning Council whose purpose was to study human-care problems and resources in the community to help the Fund Distribution Committee spend fundraising dollars wisely.
+The 1970’s was a time of change.
+The United Fund helped to establish an independent Planning Council, whose purpose was to study human-care problems and resources in the community, in order to help the Fund Distribution Committee spend fundraising dollars wisely.
 The United Fund Board of Directors voted to change the organization’s name to United Way.
 The Planning Council merged with United Way, which accepted a larger role in solving the community human-care problems.
 United Way services expanded over the next decade.

 In the 1980’s, United Way became administrator for distribution of funds from the Federal Emergency Management Agency (FEMA) and initiated Response Grants to meet specific needs.
 The 1990’s were banner years for United Way.
 The organization began administration of the Youth Growth Stock Trust.
 By the late 1990’s, the United Way of Cumberland County’s general campaign fund grew to more than $4 million.